 Below is a quick reference:

-- Manufacturing defect claims: These are claims related to the manufacturing of a product.
-Often, a product is designed and approved to perform a function, but mistakes occur in the manufacturing process, leading to a product on the market that fails to perform its function and puts lives in danger.
+- Manufacturing defect claims: Often, a product is designed and approved to perform a function, but mistakes occur in the manufacturing process, leading to a product on the market that fails to perform its function and puts lives in danger.

 - Design defect claims: These claims prove that the product was dangerous from its design.
 If a simple addition or exclusion of one characteristic of the product could have prevented injury, filing a design defect claim may be the best course of action.